 You can also add the vibrant capital city of Lisbon to your holiday itinerary.
 Lisbon is one of Europe’s sunniest cities, having received more days of sunshine than any other European capital.

+When visiting Lisbon, be sure to check out the best things to do in Almada, too.
 You’ll love visiting Portugal.
 It’s deserving of a spot on this list of best places to visit in January (Europe).

 Recommended by Moumita & Sankha of Chasing the Long Road